-The Master of Fine Arts in Creative Writing at OSU-Cascades is a 2-year program divided equally between intensive ten-day residencies and term-length individual mentorships.
+The Master of Fine Arts in Creative Writing at OSU-Cascades is a 2-year program divided between intensive ten-day residencies held at the OSU-Cascades campus in Bend, Oregon, and term-length individual mentorships you complete at home.
 OSU-Cascades runs on a quarter system, with mentorships in the winter and summer quarters and residencies in the spring (early June) and fall quarters (early November).

 This rigorous yet flexible course of study enables our students to pursue a graduate degree while weathering the responsibilities of everyday life.

 The teacher student ratio is approximately 1:4.
 Professors are devoted to students’ work and create an individualized program of study for each student mentee.

 Our graduate students come to us from top-ranked universities all over the country and from a wide variety of academic majors and post-collegiate careers.
 We accept students of all ages and backgrounds and welcome diversity.

 We do not enroll to meet certain quota; accepted applicants must meet our very high standards and demonstrate the ambition, talent, self-reliance and collegiality to thrive in our low-residency MFA Program.

 The basis for admission is your work, your background and goals as a writer, our sense that we are a best fit for your writing career, and your demonstration of the self-reliance and collegiality needed to thrive in a low-residency MFA Program.